The Sapphire Desktop Headphone Amplifier

 What can be done to make an op amp headphone amplifier stand out from the crowd?
 Let me make a short list, by way of introducing this circuit: 1.
 Prevent the headphone from "seeing" the op amp at all.
 Op amps were not designed for driving headphones, so don't make it do something it was not intended for.
 2. Design the power supply with as much care and attention as the main amplifier.
 No fixed voltage regulator ICs.
 No batteries.
 3. If at all possible, no output coupling capacitor.
 A large electrolytic in series with the load is going to color the sound, eventually becoming the limiting factor for the performance.

 The Sapphire amplifier is the embodiment of the simple design philosophy outlined above.
 It is a two stage circuit: The first stage is a non-inverting op amp with a voltage gain of about 15 dB.
-The second stage is a "diamond buffer" discrete current amplifier.
-The buffer circuit is normally left outside the voltage feedback loop, but can be placed inside by changing a jumper.
+The second stage is a modified "diamond buffer" discrete current amplifier.
+The buffer circuit is left outside the voltage feedback loop, completely isolating the op amp from the headphone load.

 The Sapphire headphone amplifier circuit topology.